5 tips to make your radio ads grab attention and sell

 The numbers never lie.

 Ask yourself: What is the one thing you want them to do at the end of the radio commercial?

 Visit your website?
 Call a phone number?
 Visit your store?
 Whatever it is, make it crystal clear to your audience in your radio copy.

 Then, keep it simple, silly.
 Unlike explainer videos on websites or squeeze pages, radio listeners can’t click on a button while driving in a car or listening to IHeartRadio while on a treadmill.
 Heck, many of them don’t have the chance to write down a phone number on a piece of paper or memorize a complicated URL.
 (I know I can’t… especially when I’m driving.)
 Make the next step a breeze by following a few simple rules for your radio copy:

 - Make your phone number easy to remember.
 For example, (800)ABC-DEFG is the famous number for Hooked on Phonics, from their radio commercial.
 It’s relevant and cinch to retain.

 - Make your URL simple or use words that fit your mission.
 “Rememberthemilk.com” is an online to-do list that simplifies task management.
 (It’s also a clever and memorable name.)

 - Repeat your CTA several times.
 They may not have caught it the first time because they’re still digesting your information.

 - Get them to act.
 If your listener hears your radio commercial and becomes interested, you need to strike when the iron is hot; otherwise, they’ll put it on the back burner along with the hundreds of other things they need to think about.
 Give them a limited-time offer.
 Explain that the first 100 callers will get a special discount.
 Create a sense of urgency and give them an irresistible incentive.

 Here’s an ad that repeats its name for easy memorization:

-- Know the audience and understand who is listening to your ad before writing the radio copy.
+- Know the audience and understand who is listening to your radio commercial before writing the radio copy.

 - Grab attention by starting strong.